bemoierian/RSA_Encryption/README.md

 ## Choosing number of bits for the key

-Open server.py or client.py, change the value of nbits variable to the desired number of bits for p and q, the resulting n will have 2 * nbits, minimum number for nbits is 14.
+Open server.py or client.py in your text editor, change the value of nbits variable to the desired number of bits for p and q, the resulting n will have 2 * nbits, minimum number for nbits is 14.

 ## How does it work